The essential questions about job history are contained in this rubber stamp.

 When I left Milwaukee (28 years ago) I had a strong feeling that many of the documents I worked with would be valuable again someday.
 The file folder tabs from the first box of saved documents are shown above.

-In the “brass” folder were a few documents from custom displays that were build of brass.
+In the “brass” folder were a few documents from custom displays that were built out of brass.
 There were only a few jobs made of brass in the ten years I was working there so that folder was easy to throw away.

 Mailing lists were a big part of my business.
 I remember when my girls basketball team got together to stuff envelopes.
 We were able to purchase basketballs, knee pads, a no-dribble ball and other equipment.
 Another mailing was done at home and my mother and daughters teamed up to stuff enough envelopes to buy a piano.
 It cost almost $ 2000.
 Last week we paid a guy $110 to take away that same piano.